benedfit/website/source/posts/2013-06-05-atomic-design-phases-and-mesophases.md

 I envisage Phases as a way to describe when the layout of a page changes significantly, for example, if it changes from a one column to multi-column layout.
 Mesophases, on the other hand, would be the changes between those significant changes, for example, tweaking the font-size of the nav to make it fit more comfortablly.

 As these  are changes affecting Atomic Design organisms, molecules, or even atoms, I feel it's best to name the associated Sass variables accordingly.
-So what once might have been `$bp-small-2: 29.75em;`{: .language-css} could become `$mesophase-nav-first: 29.75em;`{: .language-css}.
+So what once might have been `$bp-small-2: 29.75em;` could become `$mesophase-nav-first: 29.75em;`.

 ##  What next?